schromp/nixconfig/readme.md

 ## TODO:
 - move config files to out of store symlinks
-- Theming
-    - ricing
+- automate hyprland config (arrpc, ...)
 - collections

 - neovim flake
+- sops

+- zoxide
+- automate zellij (for example preconfigured setup when entering nixconfig)

+- bar
+- grimblast -> make easier to use
 - fonts
-- bar
-- zoxide
-- sops
+- Theming
 - notifications
-- screenshot program

-## thoughts
+## Planned architecture changes

-Either:
-- out of store symlinks for autoreloads
-- or normal nixos symlinks -> can use nix expressions -> nix expressions would make making themes very easy -> could also use nix to just symlink the correct things
+Symlinks for auto reloading but import these links in a nix configured file -> can import other files that are configured through nix